Tupholme Abbey: The Premonstratensian Order

-In the Middle Ages, Lincolnshire was one of the most densely populated parts of England.
-Within the historical county there were no less than nine Premonstratensian houses.
-Other than Tupholme Abbey, these were: Barlings Abbey, Cammeringham Priory, Hagnaby Abbey, Newbo Abbey, Newsham Abbey, Orford Priory (women), Stixwould Priory and West Ravendale Priory.

 A House of Canons Regular

 The abbey was founded in honour of the Annunciation between 1155 and 1165 by Gilbert and Alan de Neville by appeal to the Premonstratensians.
 As the founding community, an abbot and twelve canons were sent from Newsham Abbey, also in Lincolnshire.

 In the Middle Ages, Lincolnshire was one of the most densely populated parts of England.
 Within the county there were no less than ten Premonstratensian houses.
 Other than Tupholme Abbey, these were: Barlings Abbey, Broadholme Priory, Cammeringham Priory, Hagnaby Abbey, Newbo Abbey, Newsham Abbey, Orford Priory, Stixwould Priory and West Ravendale Priory.